 The good news is that once we rule-out some of underlying causes we can begin to provide support for the remaining imbalances.

 1) Are you drinking enough quality water that your cells can actually absorb?
-Try to focus on drinking filtered alkaline water, a simple counter-top pitcher from Santevia will help remove impurities and alkalize the water.
+Try to focus on drinking filtered water, a simple counter-top pitcher from Santevia will help remove impurities and chlorine.

 The general recommendation of 8 glasses per day is not suitable for everyone because the amount of water we need also relies on our body weight, the climate we live in, how active we are, and how dehydrating our diet is.
 A good indication that you are properly hydrated includes having to urinate once every three hours and the urine being very pale yellow in colour.